Outdoor Education Program

 Nothing beats real life experience, which is why Haileybury Rendall School’s Experiential Learning Program offers a range of exhilarating and challenging adventures.

-Students visit amazing locations including Litchfield National Park (Year 7), Douglas Station (Year 8), Jindare Station and Umbrawarra Gorge (Year 9) and Lake Argyle (Year 10).
+Students in Years 5 to 9 visit amazing locations including Litchfield National Park, Douglas Station, Umbrawarra Gorge and Lake Argyle.

 Activities are integrated into School life through academic and pastoral streams, allowing students to share cross-cultural experiences and physical, psychological, emotional, social and spiritual challenges.

 The compulsory program sees experiences become progressively more remote and challenging.